Tuesday, February 3, 2026

 I used many tools for weightloss the main tool being intermitent fasting.
 Fasting was esential for me in my weight loss journey.
 Fasting healed my obsessive eating.
 It played a vital roll in teaching me how to deal with my emotions without food.
 Do I still emotionally eat.. yes sometimes I do, but I also have the tools to avoid it most of the time.
 I don't really fast anymore and have been maintaining my weight very well on a high protein diet.
 I keep an eye on my macros and make sure I am eating at least 130 grams of protein daily.
 I do functional strength training and care mostly about keeping my body strong and flexable enough to stay out of a nursing home when I enter my senior years.

 Watching my father spend 28 years of his life giving up, and growing weaker taught me some seriously valuable lessons, the most important being the quality of life I want to live is 100% my resonsibility.
 My dad refused to take responsibility for his health and instead decided to place the blame on his ancestry.
 His motto being "I can't change, I was born this way," Making an ample amout of threats in his last few months (post amputation) that my sister and I were going to end up exactly like him, that there was no way to out run this destiny that was waiting for us.
-My father was a smart man so I think many wouldn't understand his stance in this, as it is just not true, but my father was also very narcissitic and couldn't see fault in his own actions becuase in his eyes he lived his life perfectly without fault.
+My father was a smart man so I think many wouldn't understand his stance in this, as it is just not true, but my father was also very narcissitic and couldn't see fault in his own actions.

 Marching forward I will live my life as an example to my children on how to take accountablity for our life, how to cultivate a life of health and happiness.
 I want to teach them lessons out of a place of learning and love.
 I do not want to give them the what not to do guide that I recieved that came out of a place of anger and loathing.
 Life is hard, and there isn't enough time on this planet to get it all right, every year passing is faster than the last, start living for everyday instead of waiting for life to give you a break.